Yda Hillis Addis

-Yda Hillis Addis, (born 1857, disappeared 1902 in California, U.S.) was the first American writer to translate ancient Mexican oral stories and histories into English, some of which she submitted to San Francisco-based newspaper The Argonaut.
+Yda Hillis Addis (born 1857, disappeared 1902 in California, U.S.) was the first American writer to translate ancient Mexican oral stories and histories into English, some of which she submitted to San Francisco-based newspaper The Argonaut.
 The most widely popular of her more than 100 stories are Roman's Romance and Roger's Luck.

 Early life

 Addis was born in 1857 in Leavenworth, Kansas, and moved with her family to Chihuahua, Mexico, at the start of the American Civil War.
-The daughter of an itinerant photographer, Alfred Shea Addis, she roamed the Western frontier and Mexican wilderness, into indigenous villages, miners' camps, and other exotic locations, mostly in Mexico and California, assisting her father.
-When she was 15, Addis and her family moved to Los Angeles, where she graduated with the first class of Los Angeles High School; a graduating class of seven students.
+The daughter of an itinerant photographer, Alfred Shea Addis, she roamed the Western frontier and Mexican wilderness, into indigenous villages, miners' camps, and other locations, mostly in Mexico and California, assisting her father.
+When she was 15, Addis and her family moved to Los Angeles, where she graduated with the first class of Los Angeles High School, a graduating class of seven students.
 She also began teaching seven-year-olds.

 Career

 Fiction-writing

 Addis wrote many short stories, drawn from Mexican oral sources, as well as original fiction.
-Her writings included ghost tales, visitations of the unseen, tragic love triangles, and stories that presaged American feminism.
+Her writings included ghost stories, visitations of the unseen, tragic love triangles, and stories that presaged American feminism.
 In 1880 Addis submitted her stories of heroines, such as Poetic Justice and Señorita Santos, to The Argonaut, a bi-monthly San Francisco journal founded by Frank M. Pixley.
-Soon her work was appearing in other publications such as The Californian, The Overland Monthly, Harper's Monthly, the San Francisco Chronicle and Examiner, the Los Angeles Herald, the St. Louis Dispatch, the Chicago Times, the Philadelphia Press, McClure's magazine, and many Mexican newspapers and periodicals.
+Soon, her work was printed in other publications such as The Californian, The Overland Monthly, Harper's Monthly, the San Francisco Chronicle and Examiner, the Los Angeles Herald, the St. Louis Dispatch, the Chicago Times, the Philadelphia Press, McClure's magazine, and many Mexican newspapers and periodicals.

 Travel writing

-When the editors of the various publications of which Addis was connected discovered that she was going out of the country often, they took advantage of the opportunity to employ her to write about her journeys.
-Most 19th century readers were unfamiliar with her travel dispatches; her travel literature and articles have only surfaced of late.
+When the editors of the various publications to which Addis was connected discovered that she was often going out of the country, they took advantage of the opportunity to employ her as a travel writer.
+Most 19th century readers were unfamiliar with her travel dispatches; her travel literature and articles have only resurfaced of late.

 Personal life

 Pixley introduced Addis to his good friend John G. Downey, a former governor of California, in his late sixties.
-When Downey's sisters discovered that he and Addis had become engaged, they shanghaied Downey to Ireland, leaving Addis to sue for breach of promise.
+When Downey's sisters discovered that he and Addis had become engaged, they shanghaied Downey to Ireland, leading Addis to sue for breach of promise.
 Before the trial date, Addis left San Francisco for Mexico City to write for the bilingual newspaper Two Republics, owned by J. Magtella Clark.
-When the editor, Theodore Gesterfeld, became distracted with Addis' wit and charm, the editor's wife, Ursula, sued for divorce and named Addis a co-defendant.
+When the editor, Theodore Gesterfeld, reportedly became distracted by Addis' wit and charm, the editor's wife, Ursula, sued for divorce and named Addis a co-defendant.
 In Gesterfeld's testimony, he admitted to committing adultery, but not with Addis.